microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

     {"id":1,"totalReservations":5}
     ```

 The updated Web API is now available.
 In theory, Kiana could create a new custom connector for the updated Web API and add it to the app.
 The app could then implement its own logic to determine how many items of the specified product are currently in stock, how many are reserved, compare the results to the number of items required, place an order for more stock if necessary, or reserve items from the existing stock.
 However, this kind of logic is better implemented in an Azure Logic App.
-The Power Apps app can call the Logic App through a custom connector when a technician wishes to reserve or order a part.
+The app can call the Logic App through a custom connector when a technician wishes to reserve or order a part.

 To create the Logic App, Kiana uses the following steps: